ARTISTS A-Z DIRECTORY

 Kushag's work incorporates new media techniques created with photography and digital manipulation and experiments with upcycled scrap materials.
 Beyond the quirky visual impact, the work exudes thoughtfulness as well as spontaneity, it is playful and grounded to the thought that all things eventually return to earth or turn to dust, like sands of time.

 Jayne Leighton Herd is a professional artist and designer based in Berkshire.
-Her vibrant, colourful paintings are inspired by nature and the rich tapestry of life.
+She paints stunning, colourful abstract, landscape and seascape art.
 Working on a variety of supports, including plexiglass, metal and canvas, she creates contemporary, statement pieces.
 Jayne welcomes commissions for bespoke art for both residential and commercial projects.

 Award winning, international artist Michelle Lucking uses her fingers to paint with soft pastel and capture stunning seascapes and underwater swimming scenes.
 Her work beautifully translates light and movement onto medium and large scale paintings, making the viewer feel like they are immersed in the water.